Racle/Reddit2Ebook/README.md

 # Reddit2Ebook
-Turns any subreddit (selftext) to ebook format.
+Turn any subreddit (selftext only) to an ebook.

-App currently loads post starting from newest available.
+App currently loads post starting from newest post available.

 It also ignores sticky messages and non-selfpost messages.